 I never expected to become a professional genealogist.
 It just kind of happened; and I have been grateful ever since.
 In my mid-20s, I was married, but found myself again struggling with confidence and the increasing tension of a bottled-up “self.”
 I needed something new to escape to.
 That’s when I discovered health and fitness, and I dove in!
-For some reason, I thought if I could look like a Men’s Health fitness model that it would somehow give me the confidence to overshadow the stress and mounting pressure from a buried and gagged inner-self.
+For some reason, I thought if I could look like a Men’s Health fitness model that it would somehow give me the confidence to overshadow the stress and mounting pressure from a buried and suffocating inner-self.

 I became obsessed with weight lifting, chronic cardio, supplements, calorie counting, you name it!
 Ideal body composition and physique were my focus.
-I wanted to look awesome--and I did for a time...
+I wanted to look awesome!
+And I did for a time...
 This went on for a few years with consistent maintenance of a body fat percentage in the single digits.
 Then, my work and personal life became more stressful.
 I had intermittent periods of heavy exercise, followed by crashes, weight gain, etc. I didn't sleep well; I lived with heavy amounts of stress, and what mental and emotional health I did have began to fracture.
 Finally, at age 36, I experienced a complete mental breakdown and nearly committed suicide.
 Years of mounting stress and tension about my repressed sexuality were the primary cause, but poor lifestyle habits were also a factor.

 To help cope with divorce and starting life over, I discovered new spiritual wellness practices and also jumped back into fitness.
-If I was going to venture into the dating market, I wanted to look awesome!
+My thought was that if I was going to venture into the dating market, I wanted to look awesome!
 So physique, once again, became my focus.
 But this time, I started to feel differently than I had in prior years.
 My joints ached; my heart rate was lower; muscles were strained easily during workouts, etc. Then, while doing a heavy squat routine one day, I heard my knee lightly pop.
 It was painful, and I couldn't do leg exercises for over a month.
 A few more pounds on the bar or reps could have easily led to knee surgery.
 "What was wrong with me?", I thought!
 Was it just the fact I was now in my late 30s?
 I didn't want to slow down, get fat, and get "old"!

 While I wanted to be fit and healthy, I also recognized that maybe my 10-year+ approach to a great body wasn't necessarily leading to great health.
 So I began researching other diets, fitness routines, health philosophies, etc.